2024 University of Pennsylvania pro-Palestine campus encampment

 On April 25, students at University of Pennsylvania began an encampment to protest the ongoing Gaza war and to call for divestment from Israel.
 The occupation, named the "Gaza Solidarity Encampment," was part of a series of 2024 pro-Palestinian protests on university campuses.
 On May 10, the encampment was raided and protesters were arrested, ending the occupation.

 Background

-The campus had been embroiled in controversy for months following the resignation of Liz Magill after backlash to a congressional hearing.
+The campus had been embroiled in controversy for months following the resignation of University President Liz Magill in December 2023 after backlash to her testimony at a congressional hearing.
 The university had suspended a pro-Palestinian student organization, Penn Against the Occupation, on April 20 for failing to comply with university policies.
-The student group alleged the investigation to suspend the organization had not been completed, and no clear criteria for the removal of the group had been given.
-Penn's MSA and Penn Israel Public Affairs Committee attempted to seek dueling referendums for the student body calling alternatively for a vote to divest or maintain investments in Israel.
+The student group alleged the investigation leading to the suspension of the organization had not been completed, and no clear criteria for the removal of the group had been given.
+Penn's Muslim Students Association (MSA) and Penn Israel Public Affairs Committee attempted to seek dueling referendums for the student body, calling alternatively for a vote to divest or maintain investments in Israel.